akando42/next-map/public/content/posts/09-25/index.md

 ![Viking Settlements in France](https://storage.googleapis.com/spykman-world/Viking_Settlements_in_France.png)

 Since the Norman invasion of Ireland in the 12 century, the Irish people were still struggling to regain their independence from the United Kingdom until 20 century.
-The Irish War of Independence, started in 1919 until 1921, at last led to independence for most of Ireland with the exception of Northern Ireland.
+The Irish War of Independence, started in 1919 until 1921, at last led to the independence for most of Ireland with the exception of Northern Ireland.

 ![Belfast Norman city inside an Irish island nation](https://storage.googleapis.com/spykman-world/Belfast0-a-British-Proxy-Barrack.png)

-The IRA Irish Republican Army continues their guerrilia campaigns in Northern Ireland which caused nonstop unrest in Northern Ireland from the late 60s until the 90s.
-During this period, many Irish gueririla fighters was imprisoned in Belfast, Northern Island by the British military.
+The IRA Irish Republican Army continued their guerrila campaigns in Northern Ireland which caused nonstop unrests in Northern Ireland from the late 60s until the 90s.
+Over this 30 years civil war, many Irish guerrila fighters was imprisoned in the Maze Prison outside of Belfast, Northern Island by the British military.

 ![Irish city vs British city](https://storage.googleapis.com/spykman-world/Native_Irish_Celtic_vs_Norman_English_Invader.png)

-During this period of civil unrest, the Maze Prison Escape or the Great Escape took place on 25 September 1983.
+And then the Maze Prison Escape or the Great Escape took place on 25 September 1983.
 This is the biggest Prison escape in UK history with 38 Provisional IRA members escaped the maximum security, most escape proof prison in Europe.
 During the escape, one prison officer died of a heart attack and 20 others were injured.

 ![Maze Prison](https://storage.googleapis.com/spykman-world/Maze_Prision.png)